forward-motion/commentbox.io/README.md

 ## Installation

+This documentation is for the base JavaScript plugin.
+If you're looking for the Wordpress plugin installation, see [here](https://commentbox.io/docs/wordpress).

 Before you begin, please create a project in the [CommentBox.io Dashboard](https://dashboard.commentbox.io).
 Click [here](https://commentbox.io/docs/dashboard) to learn more about the dashboard and how to use it.